 Dr Charles Brendon, BA, MPhil, DPhil (Oxon).
-El-Erian Fellow and College Lecturer in Economics.
+El-Erian Fellow in Economics and Director of Studies in Economics; Risk Officer

 I organise teaching of undergraduate supervisions in Economics and teach Macroeconomics for Part I and Part IIb students, and Public Economics for Part IIb students.
 The key to understanding many economic models is to try to generalise and explore their properties beyond textbook write-ups.
 I try to make this process central to my supervisions wherever possible.